dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 ## Fullscreen mode

-You can toggle between windowed and fullscreen mode any time by pressing ++alt+enter++.
+You can toggle between windowed and fullscreen mode at any time by pressing ++alt+enter++.
 But what if you always want to play the game in fullscreen?
 Wouldn't it be nice to make DOSBox start in fullscreen right away?